bignerdranch/Freddy/README.md

 }
 ```

 This struct makes use of the protocol `JSONDecodable` which implements the method `public static func createWithJSON(json: JSON) -> Result<Person>` .
 This creates a `Person` object from the given `JSON` by parsing the child values into variables.
-This also makes use of the computed type properties as well as the `map` and `flatMap` methods.
+This also makes use of computed type properties as well as the `map` and `flatMap` methods.
 You can read more about those methods in the [wiki](https://github.com/bignerdranch/Freddy/wiki/Methods-in-Result).

 ## Documentation